TheCodeSojourner/parens-from-the-past/README.md

 - **Clay Configuration** (`clay.edn`):
   - Processes notebooks from `notebooks/` into Quarto Markdown (`.qmd`) files.
-  - Outputs HTML to the `parens-from-the-past/` directory.
+  - Outputs HTML to the `docs/` directory.
   - Features: Hides code blocks by default for a narrative focus.

-This setup allows the novel to be read as an interactive, web-based book, with multiple chapters each generating corresponding `.html` files.
+This configuration allows the novel to be read as an interactive, web-based book, with multiple chapters each generating corresponding `.html` files.
 The rendering emphasizes readability while preserving the educational and philosophical essence of the content.

 ### Tooling
+- **Babashka**: A fast-starting, scripting-oriented Clojure dialect designed for command-line and automation tasks without requiring the JVM.
 - **Calva**: A Clojure extension for VS Code, providing REPL integration and code editing support.
 - **Calva Power Tools**: Extensions enhancing Calva's capabilities for advanced Clojure development.
 - **Cline**: An AI assistant extension for VS Code, aiding in software development tasks with natural language understanding capabilities.